happysheep0719/Sean-s-Cheat-Sheet/algorithms/binary-search.md

 - __P1.
 Insert in BST__
     - *Problem* : return the new root after the change.
+    - corner case: if the root is null, return the new node.

 - __P2.
 Delete in BST__
     - *Problem* : return the new root of the BST.